spring-media/Carlos/README.md

 ### Creating custom levels

-Creating custom levels is easy and encouraged (there are multiple cache libraries already available if you only need memory, disk and network functionality).
+Creating custom levels is easy and encouraged (after all, there are multiple cache libraries already available if you only need memory, disk and network functionalities!).

 Let's see how to do it: